The Republican in Georgia's runoff election has an alarming past

 Jon Ossoff's competitor is obsessed with defunding Planned Parenthood.

 Democrat Jon Ossoff nearly won the US House seat vacated by Trump's Health and Human Services secretary, Tom Price, in what Mother Jones dubbed the "First Real Battle Between Millennials and Trump."
-Ossoff, however, fell about two points short of the 50 percent he needed in Tuesday's vote to avoid a runoff in the crowded Georgia race.
+Ossoff, however, fell about 2 points short of the 50 percent he needed in Tuesday's vote to avoid a runoff in the crowded Georgia race.
 That's a bummer for Democrats, as the runoff is expected to be a much harder battle for Ossoff in a district that was considered safely Republican.
 Even though Hillary Clinton nearly won the district in November, now the Republicans will unite behind a single candidate who picked up about 20 percent of the vote.

 That candidate is Karen Handel, who once served as Georgia's secretary of state and chaired a county board of commissioners.
 She also ran unsuccessfully for governor in 2010 and US Senate in 2014.
 In a campaign blog post during her 2010 campaign, Handel lauded so-called "crisis pregnancy centers," which exist primarily to convince pregnant women not to get abortions, and pledged to eliminate grants to Planned Parenthood.
 But Georgia Right to Life questioned her anti-abortion credentials and refused to endorse Handel because she supported exceptions for rape, incest, and instances when the mother's life is in danger.
 "My husband Steve and I tried for nearly ten years to have children," Handel explained during the campaign.
 "It is the single greatest disappointment in my life, and I can say with certainty that no one in this race cherishes human life more than I do."
 In response, the president of Georgia Right to Life called her "infertile" and "barren."